DANCE, NEUROSCIENCE, VIRTUAL ART, LIVE MUSIC

 MindFluctuations involves an innovative process of artistic engagement with virtual interactive experimental artworks that visualize the interface between dancers’ emotive and expressive states through a neural interface that has emerged from neuroscience research.
 The choreographic process features Brain Controlled Interfaces (BCI) interacting with dancers and computer art.
 A neural headset (Emotiv),

 worn by the dancer, is used to digitize their emotional states that interface with the processes within virtual 3D environments in the computer.
 These interactions exist by visually transmitting the impact of the brainwaves captured by the BCI helmet into the performance arena in real time and/or through the projection of stored stimuli to create a moving and immersive environment for the participating performers and audience.

-MindFluctuations was created through residencies in São Paulo, Brazil and Washington, D.C. which enabled an international collaboration between Maida Withers and Tania Fraga, co-authors, Pedro Garcia, Java consultant programmer.
+MindFluctuations was created through residencies in São Paulo, Brazil, February 2014, and Washington, D.C, March 2015. which enabled an international collaboration between Maida Withers and Tania Fraga, co-authors, Pedro Garcia, Java consultant programmer.
 Mauro Pichiliani, Brain Computer Interface technician and Donizetti Louro, mathematics consultant at the Institute of Mathematics and Art, São Paulo.

 Opening – The Company